Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 - At present, the company's debt has a cost of 7.75% and matures in 2020.
 This rate of 7.75% was used for the forecasted period (through 2021), after which the long-term pre-tax cost of debt used in calculation of terminal value was estimated at 5.5% to reflect reduced risk due to maturity of the company as well as likely increasing interest rates.
 The current nominal tax rate of 33% percent reported by the company was used for the calculation of after-tax cost of debt.

 - The cost of equity was calculated via the CAPM using the 10-year arithmetic mean of returns on the Russell 2000 to estimate expected market return (E(R m)) of 8.85%.
 Short-term risk free rate (Rfr) is the current yield on the 10-year U.S. Treasury of 2.398% with a long-term rate of 4.050% used for calculation of terminal value to reflect the 20-year historical average of 10-year Treasury yields (St. Louis Federal Reserve - Rfr).
-Beta (ß) of 1.86 was obtained from Google finance and found to be consistent with other sources.
+Beta (ß) of 1.86 was obtained from Google Finance and found to be consistent with other sources.

 The risks involved with this investment are substantial due to its speculative nature given the developmental stage of its pipelines.
 The following represent some of the key risk considerations: